Skip to content

 Transition Years: 1909-1913

 By 1909, Slaught wrote in the same letter, he had "induced the University of Illinois to join with the University of Chicago in joint support to the extent of $50 annually, and Professor G.A.
-Miller at that time joined me [Slaught] as coeditor and director of the Monthly's destiny.
-Professor Finkel still managed the business end of the publishing and edits the problem department."
+Miller at that time joined me [Slaught] as co-editor and director of the Monthly's destiny.
+Professor Finkel still managed the business end of the publishing and edited the problem department."

 Slaught continued to solicit editorial support from colleagues and financial support from their educational institutions, including future MAA presidents E.R.
 Hedrick (University of Missouri), Florian Cajori (Colorado College), D.E.
 Smith (Teachers College at Columbia University), and G.A.
 Miller (University of Illinois), as well as E.J.
 Townsend (University of Illinois).